geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

 ***NOT YET RELEASED - THIS DOCUMENT IS WORK IN PROGRESS!!***

-This document details significant new features and changes in ObsPy `1.2.0`.
+This document details significant new features and changes in ObsPy `1.2.0` (DOI for this version: `10.5281/zenodo.3674646`).
 The [Full Changelog](#full-changelog) at the end is more comprehensive.
 This release is based on around 50 individual contributors over the course of the last 2 years since the last major release `1.1.0`.

 Documentation and resources for this version can (as always) be found at: https://docs.obspy.org